rpdelaney/l4d2-tourney-rules/rules.md

 #### 2.2.1 Playoffs Map pool

-- RO16 - Suicide Blitz 2
+- Round 1 - Suicide Blitz 2
-- RO8 - Dark Carnival
+- Round 2 - Dark Carnival
-- RO4 - Veto
-- FINALS: Veto
+- All subsequent rounds: Veto

 "Veto" rounds will use [mapban.gg](https://mapban.gg) to select the map.
 The map selection pool for the map ban process will be: